 Wedding planning is hard.
 Especially when you live on the other side of the country from your mom, and other people who have loved you your entire life.
 Bear with me as I share a little bit of my heart in this post.

-For the most part, I’ve not allowed myself to fall into the usual hype we see with weddings today or even feel obligated to honour many traditions.
+For the most part, I’ve not allowed myself to fall in to the hype and we see with weddings today or even feel obligated to honour many traditions.
 We are not having a wedding party, we are keeping our decor minimal, we will not have a cake and still on the fence about a first dance.
-Our focus is on having a meaningful and personal ceremony, and to share our commitment in front of only a small crowd of immediate family and close friends.
-The bulk of our budget is dedicated to our photography (of course) and the house we have rented for the week where we will stay with our families and host our celebration.
+Our focus is on having a meaningful and personal ceremony, and to share our commitment in front only a small crowd of immediate family and close friends.
+The bulk of our budget is dedicated to our photography (of course) and the house we have rented for the weekend where we will stay with our families and host our celebration.
 Beyond that, we don’t need much.

 As the day draws closer, however, I cannot help but realize there are some traditions usual to the “Bride-to-Be” journey that I feel heartbroken to be missing out on.
 This is solely because the women that have been most influential in my life, and who I have always imagined sharing this journey with, live on the other side of the country: my mom, my aunts, my cousins, and close girlfriends who have known me for most of my life.